 The Middle Earth series includes six movies based on the writings of JRR Tolkein.
 The first three films are an adaptation of the Lord Of the Rings series while the next three cover the Hobbit series.
 Peter Jackson’s Lord of the Rings trilogy is widely considered to be one of the biggest projects ever undertaken.
 It was praised for its innovative special effects and the emotional depth of its characters.
 It eventually went on to win a record 17 out of its Oscar nominations.
 The Hobbit trilogy may not have received the critical acclaim of its predecessor, but was still one of the highest-grossing movie trilogies of all time with a mammoth $2.9 billion in worldwide ticket sales.

-There we are!
 That concludes our list of the most powerful franchises in all of movie history.
 Narrowly missing out on the list are the Batman franchise with a global box-office of $4.9 billion and Paramount Studios’ Transformers with a dazzling $4.86 billion.
+With the 2022 release and success of Minions: The Rise of Gru, Despicable Me franchise has now claimed the spot of 13th highest-grossing movie franchise of all time ($4.64 billion).
+Trailing it is Disney’s Pirates of the Caribbean series, which has generated more than $4.52 billion worldwide.
 What fandom are you a part of?
 Which of these films have you excited?